 Studies have shown that our natural instinct is to focus first on the middle of something (such as pictures or faces) and move outward.
 As kids are taught to read and decode, they’re learning to go against that instinct.

-A struggling reader may go back to it as a way to make sense of what she’s seeing.
-For example, she may scan the page and read the word was as saw.
-She may appear to be reading backwards, but she’s not really starting at the right and moving left.
+Struggling readers may go back to it as a way to make sense of what they’re seeing.
+For example, they may scan the page and read the word was as saw.
+They may appear to be reading backwards, but they’re not really starting at the right and moving left.

 Kids also tend to be confused about letters that look like mirror images of each other.
 (An example of that is q and p.)
 They have to learn that these letters aren’t the same.
 It’s not uncommon for kids with dyslexia to confuse these letters.
 That’s because their challenges keep them from gaining as much reading experience as their peers who are fluent readers.

 I’ve heard about “vision therapy.”
 Does that help with dyslexia?

 Some people talk about vision therapy as a way to treat dyslexia.
 But there’s no scientific evidence that it helps.
 In fact, leading groups in the fields of vision and learning have stated that there is not sufficient evidence to support it as a treatment for dyslexia.
 These groups include the American Academy of Pediatrics, the American Psychological Association and the American Academy of Ophthalmology.

 The main weaknesses in kids with dyslexia have nothing to do with the eyes.
 They’re problems with language and visual representation of word forms (orthography) in the brain (not in the eyes).

 Kids with dyslexia typically have challenges in three areas: phonological awareness, rapid naming, and semantic skills.
 That’s why they tend to have trouble matching sounds to letters.
 They also have trouble recognizing and naming letters and words they encounter often.
 And they may have a hard time understanding the meaning of words and sentences.